InfoSecIITR/write-ups/2016/SharifCTF-2016/misc-150/README.md

 [Challenge file](./challenge.mp3)

 ### Solution
-This challenge was solved by me and feignix (Paras Chetal).
+This challenge was solved by me and feignix (@paraschetal).
 Opening the given file in [Audacity](http://www.audacityteam.org/) gives away one part `95cd605bea9065f44530`, done by feignix.
 Opening the file in vlc and lowering the brightness reveals the other part `cb13bbb59dde`.
 `SharifCTF{cb13bbb59dde95cd605bea9065f44530}`